hueseyincelik/hololive/README.md

 - `L` can be used to lock the sideband position, preventing it from being automatically recalculated until the lock is released again
 - `+/-` can be used to adjust the buffer around the image quadrant, which is trimmed off in order to avoid the influence of the autocorrelation during the automatic sideband detection, in steps of $5~\text{px}$
 - `UP,DOWN,LEFT,RIGHT` can be used to change the image quadrant in which the sideband is automatically detected
+- `TAB` can be used to switch between the reconstructed phase and amplitude
 - `A` can be used to cycle between the values $1,2,3,4$ as an amplification factor for the reconstructed phase
 - `H` can be used to apply Hann smoothing to the sideband cut-out before zero padding
 - `S` can be used to save a screenshot of the currently reconstructed phase as a timestamped 32-Bit float TIFF image